 Life in Thailand is incredibly difficult for children with disabilities and for their caregivers.
-CCD seeks to develop the physical, mental, emotional, social and spiritual needs of the children under its care and to support their families, often coping with poverty, loneliness and isolation.
+The Christian Care Foundation for Children with Disabilities (CCD) seeks to develop the physical, mental, emotional, social and spiritual needs of the children under its care.
+It also works to support their families, often coping with poverty, loneliness and isolation.

-- Three days a week disabled children come to the CCD centre for physiotherapy, education and group activities.
+- Children visit the CCD centre for physiotherapy, education and group activities.

-- Once a week, CCD staff members visit two local government schools to give extra learning and run group activities for children with learning difficulties and special needs.
+- CCD staff members visit two local government schools to run group activities for children with learning difficulties and special needs.

-- CCD staff members collaborate with local service providers (schools, hospitals, medical clinics) and local government departments to assist the caregivers and to increase the profile of CCD’s work in Chainat.
+- CCD staff members collaborate with local service providers (schools, hospitals, medical clinics) and local government departments to assist caregivers and to increase the profile of CCD’s work in Chai Nat.

-- Strengthen the regular Christian ministry of Bible stories, singing and prayer time in Chainat.
+- Regular Christian ministry featuring Bible stories, singing and prayer time.

 - Partnership with the local church and involvement in Christian camps for children living with disability.